 How do we as social animals adapt to such an event which probably has the effect of as long as we are on this planet

-These are the questions which are going through many people's minds.....I'm sure you might have many thoughts like me....you can gladly share it in the comments and I'll love to see your point of view on this too...
+These are the questions that are going through many people's minds.....I'm sure you might have many thoughts like me....you can gladly share them in the comments and I'll love to see your point of view on this too...

 Well, coming to the answers to these questions are to be given by the authorities who are way better revered than me....but would like to give my thoughts on this

-- The educational sector, there are approximately 40 crore population who fall under the education sector; which includes schools, colleges universities everything..so see the math out of 140 crore people(approx.) in India 40 are students.....that means 30% of the population...
+- In the educational sector, there are approximately 40 crore people who fall under the education sector; which includes schools, colleges universities everything..so out of 140 crore people(approx.) in India, 40% are students.....
 We can't and shouldn't neglect that...they are our future.
-So the only solution I feel is to take examples from other countries, for example in the Philippines, the government is thinking to broadcast their school level education and trying various outcomes with a quiz at the end to make sure whoever is watching or listening to the channel understands.
-UNESCO is conducting some mind-boggling hackathons and design prints on how to approach a post-pandemic education to everyone.
-India is a country which produces 25 per cent of engineers in the world, so if the government takes a step as other nations it would be a great step of promoting Indians and also uncover some great innovations.
+So the only solution I feel is to take examples from other countries, for example in the Philippines, the government is thinking to broadcast their school-level education and trying various outcomes with a quiz at the end to make sure whoever is watching or listening to the channel understands.
+UNESCO is conducting some mind-boggling hackathons and designing prints on how to approach a post-pandemic education for everyone.
+India is a country that produces 25 percent of engineers in the world, so if the government takes a step like other nations it would be a great step in promoting Indians and also uncovering some great innovations.

-- Restaurants and other social gathering sectors are hit hard by this pandemic too, they must be able to build a sophisticated yet trustable way of bringing confidence in people to come and avail their services, which is an impressive task if prevailed.
-The solution for now, in my opinion, would be to have take-outs and just having a live feed of every order from being made till the packaging made visible to the people to gain confidence and also ensuring the safety.
-Other than that, the opening of dining together can be put a hold for a while until something unique and safest way comes up.
+- Restaurants and other social gathering sectors are hit hard by this pandemic too, they must be able to build a sophisticated yet trustable way of bringing confidence in people to come and avail of their services, which is an impressive task if prevailed.
+The solution for now, in my opinion, would be to have take-outs and just have a live feed of every order from being made to the packaging made visible to the people to gain confidence and also ensure safety.
+Other than that, the opening of dining together can be put a hold for a while until something unique and the safest way comes up.

-- The transportation sector, this sector hit hard because by a survey conducted by IBM with 14000 participants they had asked will they take government transport or a shared cab if they are functioning?
-Majority of the people refused to do so, the solution comes down to building trust and unique innovations that can bring harmony to our sudden panic-stricken lives.
+- The transportation sector – a survey conducted by IBM with 14000 participants they had asked will they take government transport or a shared cab if they are functioning.
+The majority of the people refused to do so, the solution comes down to building trust and unique innovations that can bring harmony to our sudden panic-stricken lives.

-- We as humans have always adapted to changes and adjusted with it and believe it or not people hated the thought of a man saying one must wash their hands to protect himself from any illness once upon a time but now everyone washes it as if that hands turn into diamonds.
-I'm just lightening the mood; continue washing them who know it really turns as diamonds someday?
+- We as humans have always adapted to changes and adjusted with them and believe it or not people hated the thought of a man saying one must wash their hands to protect himself from any illness once upon a time but now everyone washes it as if that hands turn into diamonds.
+I'm just lightening the mood; continue washing them who knows it really turn into diamonds someday?

-So all in all, things won't be the same and there is a lot of innovations required to move forward and we can't be held back.....we need to question more, seek answers even more and most importantly being sane through the whole process because remember "WE WILL GET THROUGH THIS".
+So all in all, things won't be the same and there are a lot of innovations required to move forward and we can't be held back.....we need to question more, seek answers even more, and most importantly be sane through the whole process because remember "WE WILL GET THROUGH THIS".